-en Ham of Answers in Genesis has entitled a recent blog, “Do two Nazarene professors endorse the idea that rejecting Christianity is more viable than believing Paul in the New Testament?”
+Ken Ham of Answers in Genesis has entitled a recent blog, “Do two Nazarene professors endorse the idea that rejecting Christianity is more viable than believing Paul in the New Testament?”
 Mr. Ham raised the question, referring to Dr. Karl Giberson and myself, and then proceeded to discuss a scholarly article written one year ago by BioLogos Senior Fellow, Dr. Peter Enns.
 He never came back to address the lead question of his blog.
 Since he didn’t, let me answer his question here: “No, absolutely not.
 It is hard for me to imagine a question about my beliefs which I could more emphatically deny.”

-I do, however, fully stand by this essay entitled "On Adopting a BioLogos Faith Statement."
-Also, to learn more, consider reading this blog entitled "On Putting Our Hands to the Plow and Not Looking Back."
+To learn more, consider reading this blog entitled "On Putting Our Hands to the Plow and Not Looking Back."

 The Chair of The BioLogos Foundation’s Board of Directors, Dr. Randy Scott, and I have issued this official statement regarding BioLogos’s position on biblical inerrancy, Adam, the Fall, and whether Paul was wrong about Adam.
 We at BioLogos continue to stand firmly behind this statement.

 I also encourage you watch this N.T.
 Wright BioLogos video on interpreting Scripture literally.

 Finally, from our annual Theology of Celebration workshop held last November, the following summary statement emerged.
 The attendees included some of evangelicalism’s most respected individuals.